-If you are interested in manual roasting and don’t want to get electronic and computerised, than I’d recommend this roaster.
+If you are interested in manual roasting and don’t want to get electronic and computerized, than I’d recommend this roaster.
 It’s really simple.
 It is designed to sit on a gas burner and you control the flame when you need to.

 I can’t see how this product can break down compared to those electronically controlled appliance roasters.
 Electronics and heat don’t go together well anyway.